Autoscaler/autoscaler/autoscale-dockerswarm-container/README.md

  - `HTTP_PROXY`
     (Optional)
+    Used to specify an HTTP based proxy, which is used during the Docker REST endpoint communication.

+ - `HTTPS_PROXY`
+    (Optional)
-    Used to specify an HTTP based proxy, for the Docker REST endpoint communication.
+    Used to specify an HTTP based proxy, which is used during the Docker REST endpoint communication.

+ - `NO_PROXY`
+    (Optional)
+    Used to specify an ignore list for HTTP based proxy communication.

 ### Health checks

-The [autoscale-core](https://github.com/Autoscaler/autoscaler/tree/develop/autoscale-core) application inherently exposes standard and module-specific health checks.
+The [autoscale-core](../autoscale-core) application inherently exposes standard and module-specific health checks.
 If you expose the admin port (default 8081) then this can be accessed via HTTP to examine metrics and health checks.
 The health check REST call will return HTTP 500 if any health check fails.